 You can purchase tickets or obtain details of the theatre schedule at theatre box offices.
 Reservations must be made in advance for popular performances.
 Tickets can be purchased at the "Play guide" ticket sales desks located in large department stores or shopping malls in the main cities.

-We recommend that you also check at your hotel, for they may have a ticket sales desk.
-For more advice on the purchase of tickets or more detailed information, please access the English site of individual theatres or consult with a TIC (Tourist Information Centre).
+We recommend that you also check at your hotel, as they may have a ticket sales desk or be able to reserve tickets for you.
+For more advice on the purchase of tickets or more detailed information, please access the English website of individual theatres or consult with a TIC (Tourist Information Centre).